Internship Requirements for FWCS Undergraduates

-Financial assistance is available to students participating in low-paying or volunteer internships.
-Applications with a list of selection criteria for the E.R.
-Jackman Internship Support award from the College of Agricultural Sciences are accepted three times a year -- October for winter term consideration, January for spring term consideration, and April for summer and fall term consideration.
+Financial assistance is available to students participating in low-paying, volunteer, and/or international intensive internships, or whom are presenting their research at a conference.
+Such students are encouraged to apply for the E.R.
+Jackman Internship Support Award from the College of Agricultural Sciences; apply in October for a winter term internship, in January for spring term, and in April for summer and fall term.

 FWCS INTERNSHIP COORDINATOR

 Still have questions about your internship plan after reading this and the Careers Page?
 Contact the FWCS Internship Coordinator.

 Have questions about FWCS Curriculum?
 Explore the FWCS Advising Guide and webpage here.